PdxCodeGuild/20171003-FullStack-Day/4 - Django/labs/lab04-library.md

 ## Version 2

 Add another model to keep track of who checked out a book and when.
 When a user checks a book back in, record that too.
 Add a text input on the 'checkout' page to record the name of who checked out the book.
+Have a page to show all the checkouts and returns.